fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

-Branches named `release-*` are protected branches; code must be approved by a reviewer before being added to them, and automated tests will be run on pull requests to these branches.
+Branches named `release-*` are protected branches; code must be approved by a reviewer before being added to them, and automated tests will be run on PRs to these branches.
 If code is to be included in the release, it must be pulled into this branch from master.

 Release branches should have the format `release-major.minor.x`, starting from